 Even clothes that are 100 percent polyester can’t be recycled forever.
 There are two ways to recycle PET: mechanically and chemically.
 “Mechanical recycling is taking a plastic bottle, washing it, shredding it and then turning it back into a polyester chip, which then goes through the traditional fiber making process.
 Chemical recycling is taking a waste plastic product and returning it to its original monomers, which are indistinguishable from virgin polyester.
-Those can then go back into the regular polyester manufacturing system”, explained Magruder to FashionUnited.
-Most rPET is obtained through mechanical recycling, as it is the less costly of the two processes and it requires no chemicals other than the detergents needed to clean the input materials.
-However, “through this [mechanical] process, the fibre can lose its strength and thus needs to be mixed with virgin fibre”, says the Swiss Federal Office for the Environment.
+Those can then go back into the regular polyester manufacturing system,” explained Magruder to FashionUnited.
+Most rPET is obtained through mechanical recycling, as it is the cheapest of the two processes and requires no chemicals other than the detergents needed to clean the input materials.
+However, “through this process, the fibre can lose its strength and thus needs to be mixed with virgin fibre,” notes the Swiss Federal Office for the Environment.

-2. The process of recycling PET impacts the environment, too - According to Grossman, the polyester chips generated by mechanical recycling can vary in color: some turn out crispy white, while others are creamy yellow, making color consistency difficult to achieve.
-“Some dyers find it hard to get a white, so they’re using chlorine-based bleaches to whiten the base”, she explains.
-“Inconsistency of dye uptake makes it hard to get good batch-to-batch color consistency and this can lead to high levels of re-dyeing, which requires high water, energy and chemical use”.
+2. The process of recycling PET impacts the environment, too - According to Grossman, another issue concerning the recycling process of polyester is that the chips generated by mechanical recycling can vary in color: some turn out crispy white, while others are creamy yellow, making color consistency difficult to achieve.
+“Some dyers find it hard to get a white, so they’re using chlorine-based bleaches to whiten the base,” she explains.
+“Inconsistency of dye uptake makes it hard to get good batch-to-batch color consistency and this can lead to high levels of re-dyeing, which requires high water, energy and chemical use.”

-In addition, some studies suggest that PET bottles leach antimony, a substance “known to be cancer causing”, in the words of Textile Exchange on its website.
-Antimony oxide is typically used as a catalyst in the process of making PET and polyester.
-Health agencies around the world say there is no reason for concern, as quantities are too small to be considered toxic (500 mg/kg PET), but even so Textile Exchange names “finding substitutions for antimony” as one of rPET’s “challenges”.
+Moreover, some studies suggest that PET bottles leach antimony, a substance “known to be cancer causing,” in the words of Textile Exchange on its website.
+Antimony oxide is typically used as a catalyst in the process of making PET bottles and polyester.
+Health agencies around the world say there is no reason for concern, as quantities are too small to be considered toxic (500 mg/kg PET).
+Even so, Textile Exchange names “finding substitutions for antimony” as one of rPET’s “challenges”.

-3. Recycled polyester releases microplastics - Last but not least, some counter argue the affirmation that rPET keeps plastic from ending in the oceans.
-They still do a little, as man-made fabrics can release microscopic plastic fibers - the infamous microplastics.
-According to a recent study by a team from Plymouth University, in the UK, each cycle of a washing machine could release more than 700,000 plastic fibers into the environment.
-A paper published in 2011 on the journal Environmental Science Technology found that microfibers made up 85 percent of human-made debris on shorelines around the world.
+3. Recycled polyester releases microplastics - Last but not least, some counter argue the affirmation that rPET keeps plastic from reaching the ocean.
+It still does, as man-made fabrics can release microscopic plastic fibers -- the infamous microplastics.
+According to a recent study from Plymouth University, in the UK, each cycle of a washing machine can release more than 700,000 plastic fibers into the environment.
+A paper published in 2011 in the journal Environmental Science Technology found that microfibers made up 85 percent of human-made debris on shorelines around the world.
 It doesn’t matter if garments are from virgin or recycled polyester, they both contribute to microplastics pollution.